 IMPORTANT: Gas leaks can’t always be detected by smell, especially by the elderly whose sense of smell may be impaired.

-It is highly recommended that you use a combustible gas leak/carbon monoxide detector that is approved by UL or CSA.
-You can find these at your nearby home supply store, like The Home Depot or Lowe’s.
+Therefore, for households of older adults, we highly recommended that you use a combustible gas leak/carbon monoxide detector that is approved by UL or CSA.